Visit One of Our Two Convenient Locations for Obstetrics & Prenatal Care:

 The importance of prenatal care for expecting mothers cannot be overstated.
 Prenatal care is essential to ensure a healthy pregnancy and the best possible outcome for both mother and baby.
 Having the right prenatal care can make all the difference during this important time.

-Receiving regular prenatal care can help to identify any potential risks or complications during pregnancy, as well as provide education about what to expect and how to manage the physical and mental changes that come with pregnancy.
+Prenatal care helps identify any potential risks or complications during pregnancy, as well as provides education about what to expect and how to manage the physical and mental changes that come with pregnancy.

 Choosing your family doctor for your obstetric care ensures a smooth transition into prenatal care.
-There is no need for transfer of health records or time spent filling out new medical health history forms.
-Your doctor already knows your history and is likely the best medical professional to help you make informed health decision regarding your prenatal care.
-The trust built up between you and your doctor should also make it easier to share any questions or concerns that you may not feel comfortable telling to a brand new provider.
+There’s no need to transfer health records, and you don’t have to spend additional time filling out new medical health history forms.
+Your doctor already knows your history and is likely the best medical professional to help you make informed health decisions regarding your prenatal care.
+The trust built up between you and your doctor should also make it easier to share any questions or concerns that you may not feel comfortable telling to a new provider.

-Choosing your family medicine doctor for your obstetric care means no new clinics.
-We offer the same standard of care as well as all recommended and optional testing as an OB/GYN clinic.
+We offer the same standard of care and all recommended and optional testing as an OB/GYN clinic.
 Furthermore, once your baby is born, both you and your baby can continue to see your doctor going forward.
 Oftentimes your postpartum visit can be performed at the same time as baby’s visits.